 Prerequisite: Minimum grade of a B in both semesters of Honors World History II.
-For ACC credit an unweighted GPA of 3.0 is required.
+Weighted

 This course covers the history of the United States from pre-Revolutionary times through Reconstruction.
 It is an accelerated course using lecture material, outside research and supplementary readings.
-The course is taught according to the guidelines set by St. Louis University.
-It offers three college credits at a cost set annually by Saint Louis University.
+The course is taught according to the guidelines set by College Board.
 The course will examine the episodes from the Ken Burns' documentaries New York and The Civil War.

-137 ACC/AP History of U.S. Since 1865 (Jr)
+137 AP History of U.S. Since 1865 (Jr)